wittlesouth/microk8s.io/docs/index.md

 microk8s networking does not currently support IPv6.
 A specific symptom of this problem is that curl to the registry port (or any other NodePort service) via localhost will hang.
 You can edit your /etc/hosts file to ensure that localhost does not resolve to IPv6 addresses to resolve this problem.
-See (issue 498)[https://github.com/ubuntu/microk8s/issues/498] for more details.
+See [#498|https://github.com/ubuntu/microk8s/issues/498] for more details.